RNA ROOM TEMPERATURE STABILIZATION SOLUTION

 PRODUCTS

 RNA aliquots extracted from peripheral blood were stored under two different conditions: frozen at -80 ºC (control) and freeze-dried at RT (22 ºC) with the 300K RNA Room Temperature Stabilization Solution.
+The following measurements demonstrate that RNA freeze-dried using 300K technology maintains its integrity and functionality up to 12 months at room temperature.

 To assess the suitability of the dried samples for genomic studies and notice if there were differences between both storage conditions through time, we performed 3’Tag RNA-Seq assay.